From Lawn Mowers To Rock Concerts, Our 'Deafening World' Is Hurting Our Ears

 On how hearing loss affects veterans

-The largest single purchaser of hearing aids in the United States is the Veterans Administration.
+The largest single purchaser of hearing aids in the United States is the [Department of Veterans Affairs].
 The No. 1 and No. 2 service-related health claims made by military veterans are hearing loss and tinnitus.
 Exposure to gunfire, especially exposure to blast explosions, but then also just the extraordinarily high sound levels of military service, even on a base outside of combat.
 One of the loudest work environments in the world is an aircraft carrier.
 And simply sleeping on an aircraft carrier, you can expose yourself to sound at levels that are sufficient to do permanent damage to your hearing.

-On tinnitus (a ringing in the ears), and its treatment
+On tinnitus (a ringing in the ears) and its treatment

 I learned from reading about tinnitus that there's basically nothing you can do.
 You can't make it go away.
 There is no known cure for it.
 The therapy for tinnitus is to learn to accommodate it.
 And, luckily for me, I have the kind of personality that makes that fairly simple.
 When I was told that there was nothing I could do about it, I thought, "Oh, good.
 Then I'll do nothing."
 And that's kind of what I've done. ...
 I can always hear it, but mostly — usually — I can ignore it.